modal-labs/search-california/README.md

 In the process, you will create a database user with a password.
-Navigate to the Modal Secrets dashboard [here](https://modal.com/secrets/) and add this information, as well as the connection string for your database, to a Modal Secret based on the MongoDB template.
+Navigate to the Modal Secrets dashboard [here](https://modal.com/secrets/) and add this information, as well as the connection string for your database, to a Modal Secret based on the MongoDB template available in the dashboard.

 ### MongoDB Client (`database.py`)